Ear Tubes (cont.)

 What are the general instructions and follow-up care?

-An appointment for a follow-up ear check-up should be made 10 to 14 days after the procedure.
+An appointment for a follow-up ear check-up is usually arranged 14 to 28 days after the procedure.
 At this visit, the position and function of the tubes will be assessed.

-Usually, two different types of ear drops will be given to you the day of surgery.
-Cortisporin ear drops (or its generic equivalent) are to be used immediately after surgery for three days (3-4 drops each ear 3 times per day).
-If there is drainage from the ear after three days, continue to use the drops until the day before your office visit or as per doctor's instructions.
-Discontinue these drops if they cause severe pain or a skin rash develops.
+Usually, ear drops will be given to you the day of surgery.
+The surgeon will often place the same drops in the ear following the placement of the tubes.
+They are usually used after surgery for three days (3-4 drops each ear 3 times per day).
+If there is drainage from the ear after three days, you may be instructed to continue using the drops until the day before your office visit or as per doctor's instructions.
+Discontinue these drops if they cause severe pain or a skin rash.

 Learn more about: Vasocidin